 He explained that a few days ago, he took our daughter with him to drive around and look at all the houses we’ve lived in as a family.
 They talked about what was happening in our lives at each house.

-He went on to say that he was thinking about the seasons we were in as a family and where we are now.
-As he was driving home from the gym that morning, he kept thinking about how much we’ve come through as a family.
-And he just felt like telling us how much he loves us.
+He went on to say that he was thinking about the different seasons we were in as a family.
+As he was driving home from the gym, he reflected on how much we’ve come through; and just felt like telling us how much he loves us.

-Those words may not have seemed so comforting in the moment, but looking back those words spoke to the way we handled what seemingly was a failure.
+Those words may not have seemed comforting at the moment.
+However, those words spoke to the way we handled, what seemingly was a failure.

 There are some situations in life that you cannot control, which means the outcome may not be what you expected.
-But through Christ, you can do all things, and it is through Him that you find the strength you thought you didn’t have.
+However, through Christ, you can do all things!

-When we choose to go to Him, with humility, and brokenness, He will meet us right there and grant us wisdom, favor, blessings and peace!
+When we choose to go to God with humility, and brokenness, He will grant us wisdom, favor, blessings and peace!

 “Let us then fearlessly and confidently and boldly draw near to the throne of grace (the throne of God’s unmerited favor to us sinners), that we may receive mercy [for our failures] and find grace to help in good time for every need [appropriate help and well-timed help, coming just when we need it].”